wigging/bfb-reactor/README.md

-# One-dimensional BFB gasifier model
+# One-dimensional BFB reactor model

 :warning: This project is a work in progress. :warning:

-This repository contains a dynamic and a steady-state 1D model of a bubbling fluidized bed (BFB) gasifier.
-At the moment, the dynamic model is in the `dyn-bfbgasf` folder while the steady-state model is in the `ss-bfbgasf` folder.
+This repository contains a dynamic and a steady-state 1D model of a bubbling fluidized bed (BFB) reactor.
+At the moment, the dynamic model is in the `dynamic` folder while the steady-state model is in the `steady` folder.

 ## Usage